The TWRA needs your help in collecting invasive carp

 Invasive Carp Management is a National Effort

 Invasive carp are a national problem and control of carp is a national effort.
-Tennessee representatives actively serve on the Ohio River Asian Carp Task Force where they work collaboratively with other state representatives, the U.S. Fish and Wildlife Service, Tennessee Valley Authority, and U.S. Army Corps of Engineers in the Ohio Basin to make the best use of the limited federal dollars that are available for carp control in our basin.
+Tennessee representatives actively serve as partners in multiple sub-basins in the Mississippi River where they work collaboratively with other state representatives, the U.S. Fish and Wildlife Service, Tennessee Valley Authority, and the U.S. Army Corps of Engineers in those basins to make the best use of the limited federal dollars that are available for carp control.
 Tennessee is also an active participant in the Mississippi River Interstate Cooperative Resource Association, an organization of 28 states and federal agencies that are working together to lobby for additional carp management funds.
 Find out more... http://www.asiancarp.us

 Controlling the Spread of Invasive Carp in Tennessee